Theodore Stanley Heneken

-Theodore Stanley Heneken was a British activist who took part in the affairs of the Dominican Republic during its wars of independence against and Haiti and Spain between the 1840s and 1860s.
+Theodore Stanley Heneken was a British activist who took part in the affairs of the Dominican Republic during its wars of independence against Haiti and against Spain between the 1840s and 1860s.

 Biography

 Heneken was born in England at some point between the 1790s and the 1800s.

 At the end of the 1820s, Heneken, attracted by the precious woods that existed in Hispaniola, settled in the north of the island in the city of Cap-Haïtien.
 It was there that in the second half of March 1844, Heneken became aware of the war preparations that were being made in that area, under the orders of the Haitian President Charles Rivière-Hérard and under the command of General Jean-Louis Pierrot, with the aim of occupying the cities of Puerto Plata and Santiago, after the Dominican Independence was declared on February 27, 1844.
 Upon learning of the plans of the Haitian military to crush the rebellion, Heneken, in a panic, left from Cap Haitien to Santiago to inform the Dominican independence fighters of the number of military personnel, estimated at 15 thousand, the type of weapons they had and the strategy they intended to develop to crush the recently proclaimed National Independence.

 This is how the defenders of Santiago, led by Fernando Valerio, Román Franco Bidó, José María Imbert and José María López, among others, in the absence of Matías Ramón Mella who was in San José de las Matas, took cover on the banks of the Yaque del Norte River in the surroundings of Rafey and faced the invader in the Battle of Santiago, causing more than 600 casualties and forcing them to retreat, leaving behind wounded, prisoners and war supplies, all thanks to the logistics supplied to the Dominicans by Heneken.

 From that moment on, Heneken was linked to the political activities of the Dominicans, participating in the efforts to expatriate Haitians imprisoned in Dominican jails and promoting civic and cultural activities, quickly becoming a naturalized Dominican for his behavior and dedication to patriotic activities.